DependableSystemsLab/DynPolAC/README.md

 IoT systems are comprised of many nodes with live data communication among them.
 Some of their environments are also dynamic such that nodes require information passage in <1s intervals.
 DynaPolAC is an authorization service for data passage between the nodes of dynamic IoT systems.

 Here is the roadmap:
+1. **dynPolAC**: Implementation of the policy handling (registration, check and update) with the database.
-1. **discreteEventSimulator**: this directory has the runner for testing DynPolAC.
+2. **discreteEventSimulator**: this directory has the runner for testing DynPolAC.

 ```bash
     This application will generate random Objects at psuedo-normal distribution